 Hepatitis refers to inflammation of the liver.
-When the liver is inflamed or damaged, its function can be affected.
+When the liver is inflamed, or damaged, its function can be affected.
 Hepatitis can be caused by heavy alcohol use, toxins, some medications, and certain medical conditions.
-However, hepatitis is also caused by several viruses.
+However, hepatitis is also caused by several viruses (i.e. viral hepatitis).
 The most common types of viral hepatitis in the United States are hepatitis A, hepatitis B, and hepatitis C. Importantly, Hepatitis C Virus (HCV) is the most common blood-borne infection in the United States.
-It is estimated that 3.2 million Americans are chronically infected.
-Chronic HCV infection increases the risk for hepatic fibrosis, cirrhosis, and hepatocellular carcinoma and is the most common reason for needing a liver transplant.
+It is estimated that 3.2 million Americans are chronically infected.1 Chronic HCV infection increases the risk for hepatic fibrosis, cirrhosis, and hepatocellular carcinoma and is the most common reason for needing a liver transplant.

-An estimated 16,603 to 22,660 people in Rhode Island (approximately 2% of Rhode Islanders) have been infected with HCV.3 Roughly 20% of those infected with HCV will clear their infection without any treatment.
+An estimated 16,603 to 22,660 people in Rhode Island (approximately 2% of Rhode Islanders) have ever been infected with HCV.2 Roughly 20% of those infected with HCV will clear their infection without any treatment.
 The remaining 80% are at risk of developing chronic disease.
-In the United States, the highest risk group for HCV infection is people who inject drugs, followed by individuals born between 1945 and 1965 (also known as baby boomers).